AWS Outages 2023 and 2025: When the Internet Backbone Faltered

 A survey found that 83% of UK IT leaders worry about geopolitical impacts on data access.
 The government is exploring options for government-specific cloud infrastructure.

-The EU's Digital Single Market strategy includes provisions to reduce dependency on non-European cloud providers, though implementation remains gradual.
+The EU's broader digital strategy includes provisions to reduce dependency on non-European cloud providers, though implementation remains gradual.

 The Global Context